Greg-Lim/SC4054_Assignment/report.md

 The animation component (`Animation.py`) provides visual verification of the simulation's correctness through dynamic visualization.

+A demo of the animation can be found at the GitHub repo here, [Animation Demo](https://github.com/Greg-Lim/SC4054_Assignment/blob/c797c6d8cb1c2427eb0cbb70c43da4fcca909a37/animation_demo.gif)

 ### 3.2.1 Visual Verification

 The animation enables visual confirmation of several key behaviors: